Steve King

 After Pixar and Disney merged, Pixar exec Ed Catmull said it took Pixar about 4 hours to explain their collaboration framework and about 4 years to actually deploy it in the Disney context.

 If collaboration is this hard for the top players... what about the rest of us!?
+Does the introduction of AI into knowledge workflows make cross-discipline mind-melds harder or easier?

-Group Intelligence software can be more effective than Slack, Yammer, Jive and other social collaboration tools, which are essentially just chat and content sharing... not facilitated problem solving.
+Group Intelligence software can be more effective than Slack, Yammer, Jive and other social collaboration tools, which are essentially just chat and content sharing... not facilitated human/AI problem solving.

 One of the key principles of Group Intelligence is the pattern of converging and diverging ideas created by the group.

-Cognitive patterns of collaboration
+Cognitive patterns of Human/AI collaboration

 To navigate a shared reasoning experience, team members must jointly engage in a sequence of cognitive thinking patterns that are supported by neural structures managed by the prefrontal cortex (Damasio and Damasio, 1992; Holyoak and Kroger, 1995).